rohanpadhye/JQF/README.md

-# JQF: junit-quickcheck-fuzz

-JQF is a feedback-directed fuzz testing platform for Java.
+# JQF: A feedback-directed fuzz testing platform for Java.

 JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which itself lets you write [Quickcheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)-like generators and properties in a [Junit](http://junit.org)-style test class.
 JQF enables better input generation using state-of-the-art fuzzing tools such as [AFL](http://lcamtuf.coredump.cx/afl).

-# Quickstart
+## Quickstart

 Write a Junit-like test class annotated with `@RunWith(JQF.class)` and write some test methods annotated with `@Fuzz`.
 The arguments to the test methods will be fuzzed by JQF: